kgar/foundry-vtt-tidy-5e-sheets/To Do/Done/Settings Dialog Overhaul/To Do.md

 - [x] Allow the user to view the full suite of options from Configure Settings / Sheet Options menu button
 - [x] Ensure that non-client-level options are not available to regular users, GM-only

-## Stretch

-- [ ] Review and streamline; consider data-driving settings much like Foundry does
-- [ ] Add settings-wide, case-insensitive, includes-based filter text input above the tabs
-- [ ] Standardize/componentize inputs to be used between Items and Settings UI.
-Ensure they look the same.

 ## Fix stuff